BobKerns/patch-hadoop_7682-1.0.x-win/README.md

         	</property>
         </configuration>

-4. Run your job as usual.
-You should see some logging if the patch is enabled and working.
+4. Run your job as usual (using Cygwin).
+You should see some logging to `System.err` if the patch is enabled and working.

 ## Build instructions